MostafaMDZH/Awesome-Snackbar/README.md

 - Emoji support
 - Multiple snackbars at the same time
 - Update on fly
-- Waits for a user event to hide
+- Waits for a user event for hide
 - Custom timeout (+ability to disable the auto hide)
 - Callback after hide
 - Custom DOM